CodeYourFuture/syllabus-archive/html-css/lesson-3/learning-objectives.md

 - More Field Types

-* [ ] Can: identify the type of form input likely in use in a sample form.
+* [ ] Can: identify the type of form input likely in use in a smple form.
 * [ ] Can: select the correct form inputs when building a simple form.

 - Fieldsets
 - Form field Attributes

 * [ ] Can answer: What's the purpose of a form field's `required` attribute?
 What about its `readonly`, `value`, or `checked` attributes?

-* [ ] Can answer: When should you use GET or POST as a form's `method` attribute?

 ### Accessibility